-- □ Gather and record the site-specific settings listed on the worksheets in "Gathering Information" on page 147.
-The installation and configuration scripts require this information. - □ Make sure you have a Stratus Service Portal account.
-If you do not already have an account, register for one at https://service.stratus.com. - Make sure you have the asset ID for your system (zenxxxx) available, as you need to enter it during the installation.
-(You recorded it earlier in "Installing the System in a Cabinet" on page 60.) - Check that you have the most current Release Notes: Automated Uptime Layer with Smart Exchange Release 2.0.0.0 (Windows) and software installation topics for your distribution.
-To restore your installation, make sure you have the appropriate version of the release level that you will restore. - Prepare to accept the end-user license agreements (EULAs) that are presented during the installation process.
-To locate and read the text of the EULAs you must accept before installing Automated Uptime Layer with Smart Exchange, see "End-User License Agreements and Warranty" on page 294.
+- ☐ Make sure you have a Stratus Service Portal account.
+If you do not already have an account, register for one at https://stratuscs.service-now.com/csm?id=csm_index. - □ Check that you have the most current Release Notes: Automated Uptime Layer with Smart Exchange Release 2.1.0.0 (Windows) and software installation topics for your distribution.
+To restore your installation, make sure you have the appropriate version of the release level that you will restore. - □ Prepare to accept the end-user license agreements (EULAs) that are presented during the installation process.
+To locate and read the text of the EULAs you must accept before installing Automated Uptime Layer with Smart Exchange, see "End-User License Agreements and Warranty" on page 359.
 You should not perform the installation if you cannot accept the EULAs or are not authorized to accept them.
-The installation process terminates if you decline any EULAs. - Consider whether you want to enable Support Notifications over the ASN.
-Activating Support Notifications over the ASN allows the ztC Endurance system to send health and status notifications to Stratus Customer Service over a secure Internet connection.
+The installation process terminates if you decline any EULAs. - ☐ Consider whether you want to enable Support Notifications over the ASN.
+Activating Support Notifications over the ASN allows the ztC Endurance system to send health and status notifications to Penguin Solutions Customer Service over a secure Internet connection.